allpix-squared/allpix-squared/examples/source_measurement/README.md

 # Source Measurement with Shielding

-This example simulates an (admittedly not very physical) source emitting electrons with Gaussian distributed energy of $`N(0.56MeV, 0.20MeV)`$.
+This example simulates 1) an (admittedly not very physical) source emitting electrons with Gaussian distributed energy of $`N(0.56MeV, 0.20MeV)`$ and 2) a simple Iron-55 source emitting 28% 0.0059MeV and 2.85% 0.00649MeV gammas.
 A Medipix-type detector is placed below the source, shielded with an additional sheet of aluminum with a thickness of 8mm.
 No misalignment is added but the absolute position and orientation of the detector is specified.